 1. Findings of "not responsible" result in the matter being closed.
 Students will receive this disposition in writing.

 2. If the respondent is determined to be responsible for violating The Student Code of Conduct, appropriate sanctions will be imposed.
-Sanctions are determined by considering the nature of the misconduct, precedent regarding such misconduct, the respondent’s complete educational record, including but not limited to the student’s academic transcript, Community Standards history, the community impact statements and/or mitigating or aggravating factors.
+Sanctions are determined by considering the nature of the misconduct, precedent regarding such misconduct, the respondent's complete educational record, including but not limited to the student's academic transcript, Community Standards history, the community impact statements and/or mitigating or aggravating factors.
+In alignment with the university's progressive discipline approach, sanctions will be designed to address the behavior and provide opportunities for correction and improvement.
 With respect to respondents that are student organizations, the Case Resolution Coordinator will obtain recommendations from other applicable university departments and offices.
 In cases alleging student organization misconduct, the Case Resolution Coordinator may also review the Community Standards history of individual members of the student organization.

 3. The University has a special concern for incidents in which persons are mistreated because of race, ethnicity, gender, disability, age, marital status, religion, color, national origin, sexual orientation, gender identity, gender expression, veteran status, genetic information, or other personal characteristic.
 Such incidents damage not only individuals, but also the free and open academic environment of the University.
 More severe sanctions are appropriate for such misconduct.